UOHHIVE/rpi_wifi_controller/README.md

 ## SSH

 This will allow you to connect to the robots from your pc.
-Can view logs, move files, downlaod repos, etc.
+Can view logs, move files, download repos, etc.

 1. Ensure the robot is on and connected to data centre.
 2. Open cmd
 3. Type: ssh user@hostIP (The user should be “root” and hostIP should be the IP of the robot when connected to data centre)
 4. Type “yes” when it asks if youre sure you want to continue connecting
-5. Password: hive-P00* --> Asterisk being replaced by the number on the robot.
-E.g. R2-D2’s number is P004, so the password would be “hive-P004”.
+5. Password: hive-P00* --> Asterisk being replaced by the number on the robot

 ## Installation